Kazii78/Kazii-Indicators/README.md

 ### Strongly advise against installing this datapack into a minigame or map in any type.
-It can lead to many incompatibility issues: especially loss of names, not intended name changes, overall can cause lag with many other systems in the minigame / map.
+It can lead to many incompatibility issues: especially loss of names, not intended name changes and overall can cause lag with many other systems in the minigame / map.

 ## ⚠️ Warnings
 When installed and implemented, the game will slow down for rougly 5 to 10 seconds to store all currently existing name labels. (cannot garantuee full name saves)